Hefei-No-1-Game-Club/CoronaVirus-Diary/README.md

 This branch is set to be the Github Page of this project.

-Currently, it is empty.
-When you access the address, you will be redirected to the [home page](https://github.com/Hefei-No-1-Game-Club/COVID19InfoGame) of this project.
+Currently, we are getting actively involved into this branch.
+However, it is not finished, so when you access the address, you will be redirected to the [github home page](https://hefei-no-1-game-club.github.io/COVID19InfoGame) of this project.
+To see the beta version of our project, please follow [this link](https://hefei-no-1-game-club.github.io/COVID19InfoGame/beta-index.html).

-We will add some contents to this branch soon.
+We are continuing adding contents to this branch, and you will see them soon.

 If you want to see the project overview, please visit the [home page](https://github.com/Hefei-No-1-Game-Club/COVID19InfoGame).

+## Sponsorship

+If you are considering sponsor this project, please click the sponsor icon at the top of the screen.